Configuration

 timeout: "1d"

-# push container logs to the Loki gateway; right now this is the only way to export logs on managed Kubernetes
+# Push container logs to a Loki gateway.
+The only way to export logs from

 promtail: